Cheer Athletics

-In 2007, CA's owner/coaches were ranked #1 in the country by American Cheerleader Magazine's list of the 25 Most Influential People in All-Star Cheerleading.
+In 2007, CA's owner/coaches were ranked No. 1 in the country by American Cheerleader Magazine's list of the 25 Most Influential People in All-Star Cheerleading.
 Cheer Athletics teams have consistently outpaced other cheer programs with more than 70 National Titles from the National Cheerleaders Association (NCA) and earned 53 medals from the USASF Worlds.

 In 2025, Cheer Athletics Plano filed for Chapter 11 bankruptcy protection, just one day before a trial against the company involving possible sex abuse began.